flordimonaco/BaSP-M2023/README.md

 JavaScript is challenging, but I'll try to make it work to give you a beautiful result!🤪 Check it out!
 Here's the link: https://flordimonaco.github.io/BaSP-M2023/Week-06/views/index.html

+## _WEEK 07_

+Adding some more programming to our website!
+This time, fetch and local storage were our main characters.
+Hoping our hard work shows results and it's easier visualization for users 😎 Here's the link for you to check it out: https://flordimonaco.github.io/BaSP-M2023/Week-07/views/index.html

 # Hope you like it!